Elections and Offices — Mar 3, 1843

 Trumbull, a Whig, was the representative for Connecticut's 1st congressional district from 1839 to 1843.

 He was previously the representative for Connecticut (1833-1835).

-From Dec 1834 to Mar 1843, Trumbull missed 452 of 1,828 roll call votes, which is 24.7%.
-This is better than the median of 25.0% among the lifetime records of representatives serving in Mar 1843.
+From Dec 1834 to Mar 1843, Trumbull missed 466 of 1,830 roll call votes, which is 25.5%.
+This is on par with the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.